CALL 612-373-3366

 Can you help with child protection service?

-• While in the licensed treatment program, your program manager will update the Child Protection Agency of progress, per court order.
+• While in the licensed treatment program, your Client Care manager will update the Child Protection Agency of progress, per court order.

 Do you help with legal advice?